The critical layer in quadratic flow boundary layers over acoustic linings: Inhomogeneous Solutions and Inverting the Fourier Transform

 However, as it stands, this integral for $I(x)$ is oscillatory, owing to the $\ex^{-\I kx}$ factor in the integrand, and so is difficult to accurately compute numerically.
 This is especially true for large values of $x$.
 Instead, it is helpful to deform the integral onto the Steepest Descent contour, for which $\ex^{-\I kx}$ is exponentially decaying along the contour.
 This contour deformation has three benefits: firstly, it allows accurate numerical calculation of the integral; secondly, it allows the derivation of large-$x$ asymptotics using the Method of Steepest Descents; and thirdly, it brings insight into the various contributions that make up $I(x)$.
 In deforming the integration contour, however, we must analytically continue $\tG$ behind the branch cut (as described in section~\ref{section:analytic-continuation} above), and carefully deform around any poles and branch points.
 This is illustrated schematically in figure~\ref{figSteepest}.

 Note that poles and branch points of $\tG$ may exist behind the critical layer branch cut, and we must therefore use analytic continuations of $\tG$; the reader is reminded that $\tG^+$ is the analytic continuation of $\tG$ down behind the branch cut from above, while $\tG^-$ is the analytic continuation of $\tG$ up behind the branch cut from below.
 Here, we use the notation that a pole of $\tG^+$ with $\Real(k)>\bk$ is denoted $k^+$, and a pole of $\tG^-$ with $\Real(k)>\bk$ is denoted $k^-$.
 Thus, a $k^+$ pole with $\Imag(k^+)<0$ or a $k^-$ pole with $\Imag(k^-)>0$ are considered as being hidden behind the critical layer branch cut.
-In the schematic in figure~\ref{figSteepest}, one $k^-$ and one $k^+$ pole are present, both with $\Imag(k)<0$, although this is not always the case.
+In the schematic in figure~\ref{figSteepest}, one $k^-$ and one $k^+$ pole are present, both with $\Imag(k)<0$, although this is not always the case; moreover, if present, the $k^+$ pole may interact with the integral contours around $k_<$ and $k_>$, in addition to interacting with the integral contour around $\bk$ depicted in figure~\ref{figSteepest}, depending on the location of the $k^+$ pole.

 The Steepest Descent contours are where $\ex^{-\I kx}$ is exponentially decaying; i.e.\ towards $-\I\infty$ in the complex $k$ plane.
 There is no difficulty deforming the contour at infinity, since $\ex^{-\I kx}$ is exponentially small there (provided $x>0$, which is the only case in which the critical layer branch cut contributes).
 Along the branch cut there are up to three branch points singularities, denoted $\bk$, $k_<$ and $k_>$ in figure~\ref{figSteepest}, that must be deformed around.
 These occur because of the presence of the $\log(r-r_c^+)$ term in $\tp_2(r)$, and the presence of $\tp_2(1\!-\!h)$, $\tp_2(r_0)$ and $\tp_2(r)$ in the expression for $\tG$; each of these terms leads to a branch point, respectively at $\bk$, at $k_0$ corresponding to $r_c^+(k_0) = r_0$, and at $k_r$ corresponding to $r_c^+(k_r) = r$.